 The UW provides office space, computers, and secretarial, library, medical illustration and graphics support for the fellows.

 Applications will be accepted through the Electronic Residency Application System (ERAS) website: https://www.aamc.org/students/eras/

-NOTE: Applicants must be USA citizens or permanent residents (green card).
+NOTE: Applicants must be USA citizens or permanent residents (green card) and must have completed an ACGME accredited residency in obstetrics and gynecology by the fellowship start date.
 Due to the nature of fellowship funding, applications from H1B and J1 Visa holders cannot be accepted.

 Applications must include: